Foodsavour

 Awards & Impact

-Against more than 50 other competitors, Foodsavour won the Triple Bottom Line grand prize, with the business concept benefitting the people and planet while sustainably generating profit.
-Along with winning the award during the showcase, the project was awarded the highest grade in SFU's Entrepreneurship Start-up Experience class of Spring, 2019.
+In addition to winning the award during the showcase, Foodsavour was granted the highest grade in SFU's Entrepreneurship Start-up Experience class of Spring, 2019.

 - Matt Cooper, Foodsavour teammate